Bioconductor/bioconductor.org/content/help/cabig.md

 # caBIG&reg;

-[caBIG](https://cabig.nci.nih.gov/)&reg; is a National Cancer Institute initiative to facilitate data sharing between members of the cancer community.
-[caGrid](http://cagrid.org/) is an infrastructure to support caGrid 'services'.
+[caBIG](https://cabig.nci.nih.gov/)&reg; is a National Cancer Institute initiative to facilitate data sharing between members of the cancer research community.  [caGrid](http://cagrid.org/) is infrastructure to support data and analysis 'services'.

 ## Work flows